splunk/public-o11y-docs/gdi/opentelemetry/components/prometheus-receiver.rst

 Settings
 ======================

-The following table shows the configuration options for the Splunk HEC exporter:
+The following table shows the configuration options for the Prometheus receiver:

 .. raw:: html